WayfaringBloke/dnd/writing/pub/Character_Creation.md

 - Ex-cop

 ### Orphaned Gear Head
-- Raised in a (active) factory in the industrial district
+- Raised in a (active/abandoned) factory in the industrial district
+-

 ### Rengade Cyber Slasher
 - (Ex) devotee of the cult of Osha, acting like samurai but for enforcing health and safety regulations